inflearn logo

 You will learn the sense of rebuilding the structure.

-In Lesson 4, we examine how narratives work through case studies
+In Session 4, we examine how narratives work through case studies

-Through the examples of figures who dominate controversies
+Through the cases of figures who dominate controversies

 -Why people are moved by stories more than facts,